sgregory8/sgregory8.github.io/_posts/2020-09-26-AI-Cheating-on-Snake.md

 ### Creating the Path

 As this was meant to be a relatively quick exercise (it wasn't) I decided to generate a [Hamiltonian path](https://en.wikipedia.org/wiki/Hamiltonian_path) for the snake grid.
-Essentially I just needed a cycle for the snake to follow such that it vists every square in the grid once and returns to the beginning to repeat the cycle.
+Essentially I just needed a cycle for the snake to follow such that it visits every square in the grid once and returns to the beginning to repeat the cycle.
 It's not particularly quick but it is effective.

 ### Putting it all Together